JunhaoW3/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `note 2 Client wants to renew policy` adds the meeting note "Client wants to renew policy" to the 2nd client in the displayed clients list.
+* `activelist` followed by `note 2 Client wants to renew policy` adds the meeting note "Client wants to renew policy" to the 2nd client in the displayed clients list.

 <box type="success">